Empowering Black Excellence in Corporate Governance

 With encouragement from the BCBR PAC, the co-founders set the ambitious outcome metric of 100% placement for program alums within 12 months of program completion.
 In less than a year, more than 60% of inaugural cohort members had secured public or private corporate board seats

-From the outset of BCBR planning, the co-founders recognized that accomplishing their board placement goals required helping the concentration of Black talent being graduated from BCBR to find appropriate public or private corporate board director positions.
-Leveraging their professional and private networks again, Thane and Dennis identified potential sponsors and created a ‘receptor network’ of talent partners at venture capital (VC) and private equity (PE) firms, search consultants, and sitting directors.
+From the outset of program planning, the co-founders recognized that accomplishing their board placement goals required helping the concentration of talented leaders being graduated from the program to find appropriate public or private corporate board director positions.

 The founders, PAC, and everyone involved with the BCBR is committed to continue expanding the program until achieving its goal of widespread authentic corporate board diversity throughout the nation.